subalterngames/chipnumpy/README.md

 To convert data to wav data (i.e. to add a wav header): `wav = s.to_wav(data)`

 To convert data to wav data and write to disk: `s.write(data, path)` where `data` is an int16 byte array and `path` is either a string or a `Path`.

-***

-# Comparison to `chippy`

-This module can be thought of as being inspired by [chippy](https://github.com/benmoran56/chippy) rather than a fork because the waveform generation code has been rewritten.

-The waveforms in `chipnumpy` are the same as those in `chippy` and the two modules' APIs are very similar.
-The key difference is that `chipnumpy` uses numpy to generate waveforms while `chippy` is pure-Python.
-As a result, `chipnumpy` is significantly faster.